-This plot provides a look at the progression of the NWRA effective smoothed sunspot number (SSNe) for solar cycle 23 and the start of cycle 24.
+This plot provides a look at the progression of the smoothed NWRA effective sunspot number (SSNe) for solar cycles 23 and 24.
 The heavy solid curve is the smoothed SSNe (centered 13-month average), the light solid curve is the monthly average SSNe, and the dotted curve is a sunspot number calculated from the smoothed F10.7 solar flux.
 The foF2 and 10.7cm solar flux data used in these calculations were obtained from the NOAA Space Weather Prediction Center (SWPC).
-(NOTE: The solar-max SSN predictions from the SWPC and NASA have been removed as they are no longer a prediction of the expected cycle maximum.)

 Please note that the SSNe values plotted here were calculated in near real-time from a limited data set.
 If you are interested in post-analysis SSNe values calculated from a more representative data set, please contact NWRA.

 [ Space Weather Home Page | Scintillation Home Page ]

 [ Home | About NWRA | Staff | Research Areas | Products ]

 Copyright © 1996-2017 NorthWest Research Associates, Inc. All rights reserved.